kubotal/kad-doc/kad/docs/guide/260-repository-source.md

 For this purpose, a small Helm chart can be created, which can either be generic or specific to our application.

 Such a chart is provided in the `charts/namespace/1.0.0` directory of our Git repository.
-It enables the creation of a namespace with optional parameters for labels and annotations.
-Note the convention that allows us to version this chart.
+It enables the creation of a namespace with optional parameters for `labels` and `annotations`.
+Note the directory convention that allows us to version this chart.

 Here is a first version of the component using this chart, along with the associated `gitRepository`: